 Richard was not outdoors all the time, another of his passions was reading spy and thriller novels and non-fiction history books.
 He also loved films, of nearly every genre, though some of his favorites were often adventure films like “The Guns of Navarone” or spy thrillers like “The Hunt for Red October” as well as the numerous Bond films.

 He bought the family house partly finished, and did much of the finishing work himself.
 He enjoyed this type of work throughout his life and helped out with many remodeling projects for friends and family.
 He was someone you could ask about a mechanical problem and get the answer, as well as an offer to assist with getting it fixed.

 And boy could he tell stories.
 Sometime he would bring a whole room to laughter.
 He also had a playful streak and could play hide and seek, tag, or other games that would amuse the child in all of us.
 And we also remember some of those hide and seek games where he would jump out and scare us – but soon this too turned to laughter and us all wanting more.

-A memorial service will be held at the Bakken-Young Funeral Home, 805 East Division Street, River Falls, WI on Saturday, April 20, 2019 at 11 am with visitation starting at 10 am.
+A memorial service was held at the Bakken-Young Funeral Home, 805 East Division Street, River Falls, WI on Saturday, April 20, 2019 at 11 am with visitation starting at 10 am.
 We request that donations be made to the Salvation Army or the Lewy Body Dementia Association in lieu of flowers.
 Arrangements are with Bakken-Young Funeral & Cremation Services.